Optimal low-rank posterior mean and distribution approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

 The second main contribution is to solve the Gaussian measure approximation problems for approximating the posterior mean using the low-rank update classes mentioned in the previous paragraph.
 We keep the exact posterior covariance fixed and quantify the accuracy of an approximation using the R\'enyi, Amari, Hellinger, and forward and reverse Kullback-Leibler divergences, averaged over the data distribution.
 That is, we consider approximations of the mean that are accurate on average, rather than for a specific realisation of $y$.
 These losses are related to the weighted Bayes risk considered in the finite-dimensional case of \cite{Spantini2015} and are a natural generalisation to infinite dimensions.
 The approximation problems rely on a generalisation of the result on reduced-rank matrix approximation by \cite{Sondermann1986} and \cite{Friedland2007} to infinite dimensions, which can be found in \cite{CarereLie2024}.
-The solutions and the corresponding minimal losses are identified in \Cref{thm:optimal_low_rank_mean_approx,thm:optimal_low_rank_update_mean_approx} and \Cref{cor:optimal_mean_for_amari_and_hellinger}.
-The resulting optimal approximations share the property with $m_\pos$ that they lie in $\ran{\mathcal{C}_\pos}$ with probability 1, and hence in $\ran{\mathcal{C}_\pr^{}}$ with probability 1, since $\ran{\mathcal{C}_\pos}=\ran{\mathcal{C}_\pr}$ for Gaussian linear inverse problems, see \cite[eq.
-(6.13a)]{Stuart2010}. \Cref{thm:optimal_low_rank_mean_approx,thm:optimal_low_rank_update_mean_approx} and \Cref{cor:optimal_mean_for_amari_and_hellinger} thus extend the results of \cite[Section 4]{Spantini2015} to an infinite-dimensional setting, and also give necessary and sufficient conditions for uniqueness of the optimal approximations.
+The solutions and the corresponding minimal losses in Kullback--Leibler and R\'enyi divergences are identified in \Cref{thm:optimal_low_rank_mean_approx,thm:optimal_low_rank_update_mean_approx}, and upper bounds for the Hellinger distance and Amari $\alpha$-divergences are obtained in \Cref{cor:optimal_mean_for_amari_and_hellinger}.
+The resulting optimal approximations share the property with $m_\pos$ that they lie in $\ran{\mathcal{C}_\pos}$ with probability 1, and hence in $\ran{\mathcal{C}_\pr^{}}$ with probability 1, since $\ran{\mathcal{C}_\pos}=\ran{\mathcal{C}_\pr}$ for Gaussian linear inverse problems, see \cite[eq.\ (6.13a)]{Stuart2010}. \Cref{thm:optimal_low_rank_mean_approx,thm:optimal_low_rank_update_mean_approx} and \Cref{cor:optimal_mean_for_amari_and_hellinger} thus extend the results of \cite[Section 4]{Spantini2015} to an infinite-dimensional setting, and also give necessary and sufficient conditions for uniqueness of the optimal approximations.